CRIMEA: Up to 10 years' jail for Muslims, Jehovah's Witness?

-The first individual to face "extremism"-related criminal charges linked to the Jehovah's Witnesses in Crimea is 46-year-old Sergei Viktorovich Filatov.
+The first individual to face "extremism"-related criminal charges linked to the Jehovah's Witnesses in Crimea is Sergei Viktorovich Filatov (born 6 June 1972).
 He headed the Sivash Jehovah's Witness community in the town of Dzhankoi, one of two Jehovah's Witness communities in the town registered by the Russian authorities in April 2015.
 Both communities were liquidated through the courts in May 2017 following the Russian Supreme Court ban, according to Russian Federal Tax Service records.

 The man who answered FSB Lieutenant Chumakin's phone on 27 November repeatedly insisted it was a wrong number and put the phone down.

 On the evening of 15 November, about 10 groups of FSB officers, OMON riot police and possibly officers of other agencies who had come from Simferopol raided the homes in Dzhankoi of eight families who were members of the two local Jehovah's Witness communities before they were banned in 2017.

 "I was out when they arrived at my home, but they had handcuffed my 21-year-old son," Filatov told Forum 18 from Dzhankoi on 26 November.
 "I saw about 25 men out on the street, in three cars, and in my home.
 I counted them at one point.
 No violence was used in my case and officers behaved more or less correctly."